Steps to Reducing Energy Costs on a Dairy Farm

 Lighting in Residences

-Minimizing Capital Costs
+Minimising Capital Costs

 Some farms have been asked by their electricity distributor to contribute to the upgrade of electricity supply infrastructure (eg. transmission poles and wires).